PrincetonUniversity/PsyNeuLink/README.md

              [super: validate_variable]
              a) validate_params:
                  - kwProjectionSender and/or sender arg:
-                     must be Mechanism or MechanismState
+                     must be Mechanism or State
                  - gives precedence to kwProjectionSender, then sender arg, then default [super: validate_execute_method]
              b) instantiate_attributes_before_execute_method: